alii-lz/MicrosoftTeamsCloneBackend/assumptions.md

 Since there are no way to create messages, the following assumptions were made:
 - If no messages exist and the array is undefined, the function will return an empty array instead.

+ASSUMPTION FOR INPUT IN CHANNEL.TS. assume user only inputs valid types. i.e. doesnt input string for prefix id.